Typically, people take castor oil as a laxative, but the oil has some potential benefits for the skin.

 Using castor oil is a useful and inexpensive way to promote skin health, and it may have particular benefits for the face.

 However, much of the evidence underlying these benefits has yet to be deemed conclusive, and a greater degree of scientific research will be required to determine the full benefits of castor oil.

+Castor oil is available to purchase online.
 Castor oil is relatively safe, but it can cause some side effects that should be considered when deciding whether to use castor oil on the face and skin.